jasonm23/onlisp-markdown/onlisp.md

 (NIL B C)
 ```

 Now consider the following sample application.
-Suppose someone—a soap-
+Suppose someone—a soap-opera
-opera writer, energetic busybody, or party ofﬁcial—wants to maintain a database
+writer, energetic busybody, or party ofﬁcial—wants to maintain a database
 of all the relations between the inhabitants of a small town.
 Among the tables
 required is one which records people’s friends: